Transfer and Award of Academic Credit

 Relevant experiential learning as gained through the military and evaluated by the American Council on Education (ACE) for undergraduate credit can satisfy some general education or elective requirements.
 Official military transcripts are required.
 This institution does not award credit for any other prior experiential learning.

-Credit awarded for experiential or equivalent learning cannot exceed 25 percent of the credits required for a degree.
+Credit awarded for experiential or equivalent learning, including credit-by-examination, cannot exceed 25 percent of the credits required for the degree.

 International Sports Sciences Association holds articulation agreements with:

-• American College of Healthcare Sciences USA (ACHS), Portland, OR and
+- American College of Healthcare Sciences USA (ACHS), Portland, OR

 California University of Pennsylvania (CAL U)